graingert/faster_cpython/misc.rst

 * Modify CPython to be :ref:`notified when the Python code is changed <py-notify-code-change>`
 * :ref:`Learn types <learn-types>` of function parameters and variables
-* Compile a specialized version of a function using types and platform
-  informations: more efficient bytecode using an :ref:`AST optimizer <py-astoptimizer>`, or even :ref:`emit machine code <py-machine-code>`.
-The compilation is done once and not during the execution, it's not a JIT.
 * :ref:`Choose between bytecode and specialized code <py-choose-specialized>` at runtime